MarinaHuber/TradeMySurf/README.md

 *This GitHub Page and Project is in development so It will be changing frequently.*
 I created a [Trello](https://trello.com/b/PD4vhnSl/trade-my-surf) to try to organize myself with everything I would like to develop for this App.

-I would be happy to have suggestions that you can do in the BackLog tab
+I would be happy to have suggestions that you can add in the BackLog tab.

-Thanks to read and be interest to this project.
+Thanks for read and interest at this project!